kaulfield23/my-little-board/README.md

-I wanted to test Docker for Postgres and know about relational database.
+I wanted to test Docker for Postgres and wanted to know about relational database.

 used Next.js, Material UI, Postgres (with Docker), Generic pool